Status: early planning

 For more information about the surveys, please visit our dedicated land page.Learn more

-Services will be introduced in three connection stages
+East West Rail services will be introduced in three connection stages

 We’ve designed the delivery of this project with the community in mind.
 Ensuring minimal disruption, while making sure the services are reliable from the start.
 All to provide the best value for the taxpayer.